ministryofjustice/opg-incident-response/README.md

 This project uses [SemVer for](https://semver.org) versoning.

 By default, any merge to main will be a MINOR release.
-You can control which version number to increment by add #major, #minor or #patch to the commit message that goes into main.
+You can control which version number to increment by add `#major`, `#minor` or `#patch` to the commit message that goes into main.

 ### Configuring Slack

-In order to avoid polluting our real Slack workspace, and to give you full control over permissions, you should configure your local copy of the app with [your own Slack workspace][slack-create].
+In order to avoid polluting our real Slack workspace, and to give you full control over permissions, you should configure your local copy of the app with [your own Slack workspace](#slack-create).

-You now need to [create a Slack app][slack-app-create] and [configure it][slack-app-config].
+You now need to [create a Slack app](#slack-app-create) and [configure it](#slack-app-config).
 Note that you'll need your public ngrok URL to configure endpoints for Slack to use, which you can find by running `docker-compose logs ngrok`.

 After you've configured your app, Slack will provide you with bot OAuth token (starting `xoxb-`) and a signing secret, which should be used for the `SLACK_TOKEN` and `SLACK_SIGNING_SECRET` environment variables, respectively.
 You'll also need to set `SLACK_TEAM_ID` to the team ID of your Slack workspace.